Overview

 Signs And Symptoms Of Metastatic Breast Cancer

 Metastatic breast cancer spreads to other parts, emphasizing the need for early detection.
 Recognizing early signs helps you take action for effective treatment.
+Some common early indicators include:

-• Breathing difficulties: Shortness of breath or a persistent cough might suggest that the cancer has spread to the lungs.
+- Breathing Difficulties: Shortness of breath or a persistent cough might suggest that the cancer has spread to the lungs.

-• Swelling in the abdomen: Unexplained bloating or swelling may be a sign that cancer has spread to the liver.
+- Swelling In The Abdomen: Unexplained bloating or swelling may be a sign that cancer has spread to the liver.

 Warning Signs Of Breast Cancer